geodynamics/aspect/doc/sphinx/user/extending/plugin-types/postprocessors.md

     carry any information that feeds into material properties; in other words, they are *passive*), their location could well be stored in a postprocessor object and then be output in periodic intervals for visualization.
-In fact, such a passive particle postprocessor is already available.
+In fact, this is how ASPECT's particle infrastructure was originally implemented.

 -   *Surface or crustal processes:* Another possibility would be to keep track of surface or crustal processes induced by mantle flow.
 An example would